Looking to manage a warehouse? Here are some questions to consider:

 - Are there any damages or signs of deterioration that might pose a safety hazard and need immediate repair?

 - Does your safety equipment need maintenance or repair?

 - Is there any malfunctioning equipment that could threaten the safety of your employees?

 The physical structure of your warehouse also requires regular inspections, at least annually.
 Check the condition of windows, floors, ceilings, and doors that are frequently used.
-This will allow you to make timely repairs and minimize safety hazards that could put your workers and your inventory at risk.
+This will allow you to make timely repairs and minimise safety hazards that could put your workers and your inventory at risk.

 4. Check in with your warehouse staff